reuters-graphics/bluprint/README.md

 You can also use the CLI to directly clone a GitHub repo:

 ```
-$ bluprint clone <github repo>
+bluprint clone <github repo>
 ```

-You can clone *any* GitHub repo using this command, including private repos (with a GitHub personal access token), regardless of whether the repo has a `.bluprintrc` config or not.
+You can clone _any_ GitHub repo using this command, including private repos (with a GitHub personal access token), regardless of whether the repo has a `.bluprintrc` config or not.

 When using the clone command, all actions will be ignored in your `.bluprintrc`.